bvssvni/oup/README.md

         var w = 100
         var h = 10
     }
-    var b = block () .x, a.y, a.w, a.h {
+    var b = Block () .x, a.y, a.w, a.h {
         var x = 110
     }

-In Oup, everything is an expression.
-For example, the expression optimizer reads the code above as following:
+The parser reads the code above as following:

     NAME                TYPE            DEPENDICES
-    start               expr            -
+    start               Expr            -
-    a                   block           a.x, a.y, a.w, a.h
+    a                   Block           a.x, a.y, a.w, a.h
-    a.x                 number          -
+    a.x                 Number          -
-    a.y                 expr            a.y.wave
+    a.y                 Expr            a.y.wave
-    a.y.wave            expr            a.y.wave.amplitude, a.y.wave.phaseExpr
+    a.y.wave            Expr            a.y.wave.amplitude, a.y.wave.phaseExpr
-    a.y.wave.amplitude  number          -
+    a.y.wave.amplitude  Number          -
-    a.y.wave.phase      number          -
+    a.y.wave.phase      Number          -
-    a.y.wave.phaseExpr  expr            a.y.wave.phase
+    a.y.wave.phaseExpr  Expr            a.y.wave.phase
-    a.w                 number          -
+    a.w                 Number          -
-    a.h                 number          -
+    a.h                 Number          -
-    b                   block           b.x, a.y, a.w, a.h
+    b                   Block           b.x, a.y, a.w, a.h
-    b.x                 number          -
+    b.x                 Number          -

 An expression tells how a variable shall behave, when it should be updated and what it depends on.
 Oup is designed to be interactive, so it exposes the syntax tree to other editors.